 James Buchanan’s Liberty – obverse from the Liberty Gold Quarter Eagle designed by Christian Gobrecht and issued from 1840 to 1907.

 Mintages for each coin within the subset have varied.
-The Thomas Jefferson’s Liberty achieved a sell out of the maximum authorized mintage of 40,000 coins, divided equally between the proof and uncirculated versions.
-The Jackson and Van Buren’s Liberty Coins had total sales of around 12,000 each, which results in a secondary market premiums.
-The Buchanan’s Liberty coin was on a trajectory for higher demand, however an early sell out resulted in sales of 12,652 across proof and uncirculated versions.
+The Thomas Jefferson’s Liberty coin achieved a sell out of the maximum authorized mintage of 40,000, eventually reconciled to a combined final mintage of 39,638 across proof and uncirculated versions.
+The Jackson and Van Buren’s Liberty Coins had final mintages of 12,293 and 10,633, respectively.
+The Buchanan’s Liberty coin saw a resurgence of interest as the subset was completed and reached a final mintage of 12,272 coins across proof and uncirculated versions.

 It’s worth noting that President Chester A. Arthur also served in office without a spouse, however, the authorizing legislation provides for a different type of design, rather than a depiction of Liberty.
-The obverse will feature a portrait of Alice Paul, a leading strategist in the suffrage movement, while the reverse will carry a design representative of the movement.
+The obverse was required to feature a portrait of Alice Paul, a leading strategist in the suffrage movement, while the reverse was to carry a design representative of the movement.